-The City of Busselton welcomes Councillors, staff, guests and members of the public to the Policy and Legislation Committee of 26 July 2023.
+The City of Busselton welcomed Councillors, staff, guests and members of the public to the Policy and Legislation Committee of 26 July 2023.

-The City of Busselton acknowledges the Wadandi and Bibbulmun people as the traditional custodians of this region and pay respects to Elders past and present.
+The City of Busselton acknowledged the Wadandi and Bibbulmun people as the traditional custodians of this region and pay respects to Elders past and present.

-Please note this meeting will be audio recorded for minute taking purposes.
+This meeting was audio recorded for minute taking purposes.